ryk5/Astoria-Visitor-Analysis/README.md

 Run the code using the green play button in the top left.

-Let’s start looking at mobile phone data.
+Let's start looking at mobile phone data.

 This code will isolate the mobile phone data to only show trips to Hudson Yards (copy and paste under step 6).